Cathedral of St. Joseph (St. Joseph, Missouri): St. Joseph's Church

+The early predecessor to the two Cathedrals of Saint Joseph was a small chapel at a trading post on the Missouri River.
+The Canadian fur trader Joseph Robidoux has constructed the trading post in 1826, which then evolved into a small settlement.

-Joseph Robidoux settled the area that is now the city of St. Joseph in 1826.
-The Rev. Pierre-Jean De Smet, SJ was the first priest to visit the area in 1838.
-He met with Robidoux and expressed his desire to establish a chapel in his settlement.
-The first Mass in the settlement was said by another Jesuit missionary the same year in Robidoux's log house.
-The Jesuits continued to visit the area between 1838 and 1845.
-Robidoux platted the town of St. Joseph in 1843.
+The missionary priest Pierre-Jean De Smet, a Jesuit from the Diocese of St. Louis, visited Robidoux in 1838 and convinced him to build the chapel for the few Catholics in the area.
+Later that year, a second priest celebrated the first mass in the area in Robidoux's log house.
+Jesuit missionaries visiting Native American converts in Iowa periodically stopped at the chapel for the next seven years.
+Robidoux established the town of St. Joseph in 1843.

-The Rev. Thomas Scanlan arrived in St. Joseph of October 15, 1845, and began plans to build a church.
-He had a 40 × 20 ft brick church built on the northeast corner of Fifth and Felix Streets.
-Archbishop Peter Richard Kenrick of St. Louis dedicated the church, named St. Joseph's Church, on June 17, 1847.
-The parish had 20 families at the time.
-Father Scanlan died in 1860 and was replaced by the Rev. John Hennessy who served the parish until he was named the third Bishop of Dubuque in 1866.
+Reverend Thomas Scanlan arrived in St. Joseph of October 15, 1845, and began planning a church.
+He built a 40 × 20 ft brick church at Fifth and Felix Streets.
+Archbishop Peter Richard Kenrick of St. Louis dedicated St. Joseph's Church on June 17, 1847.
+At the time of the dedication, the new parish had 20 families.
+Scanlan died in 1860 and was replaced by Reverend John Hennessy who served the parish until 1866.